arcus/education_modules/demystifying_large_language_models/demystifying_large_language_models.md

 ## Large Language Models: Definitions

-Large language models (LLMs) like [ChatGPT](https://openai.com/chatgpt) or the [Bing AI Chatbot](https://chat.bing.com) are getting a lot of attention these days.
+Large language models (LLMs) like [ChatGPT](https://openai.com/chatgpt) or [BERT](https://arxiv.org/abs/1810.04805) are getting a lot of attention these days.
 The three words tell us in broad strokes what LLMs are.
 They are:

 * **Large**.
 Very large, in fact, with billions of parameters created from complex numerical representations of words, sentences, paragraphs and grammar (known as "vectors").
 * **Language** related.
 They take language as input and give language as output.